ChrisGet/skyTrawler/README.txt

 This tool is designed to extract the contents of a Sky PVR STB and store a textual representation of the content within text files.
-This will work with Sky+ HD (DRX890 and newer), Sky Q 1TB, and Sky Q Silver 2TB.
+This will work with Sky+ HD (DRX890 and newer), Sky Q 1TB, and Sky Q 2TB.

 ######### Pre-requisites #########
   OS: